tesYolan/fp-dataset-artifacts/README.md

 # fp-dataset-artifacts

 Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
 Code by Kaj Bostrom and Jifan Chen.
+## Run examples
+Mentioned in the code can be found without modification(at least almost always) here.

+Additionally, `run.py` has been modififed to explore work on top of https://github.com/acmi-lab/counterfactually-augmented-data and https://github.com/wh629/CNLI-generalization.git.
+They should either be copied one folder structure up.
 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.